pyeventsourcing/eventsourcing/docs/topics/process.rst

 The sequence (A, B, A) shows that B follows A, and A follows B.
 The sequences ((A, B, A), (A, C, A)) is equivalent to (A, B, A, C, A).

-In this example, the orders and the reservations processes need to follow each other.
-Also the payments and the orders processes need to follow each other.
+In this example, the orders and the reservations processes follow each other.
+Also the payments and the orders processes follow each other.
 There is no direct relationship between reservations and payments.

 .. code:: python